 5.00 APPENDICES

-5.01 Final report
+5.01 Final Report.

-5.02 Action Plan
+5.02 Action Plan with commentary and evidence (embedded documents within are available on request)

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Previous Scrutiny Report from June 2024.

-6.01 None.

-Contact Officer: Telephone: E-mail: Naomi Harper, Planning and Development Officer.
-01352 702544 naomi.harper@flintshire.gov.uk
+7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Naomi Harper, Planning and Development Officer.
+Telephone: 01352 702544 E-mail: naomi.harper@flintshire.gov.uk

-7.00 GLOSSARY OF TERMS 7.01 Care Inspectorate Wales (CIW): is a public body that inspects, regulates and improves the quality and safety of services in Wales.
+8.00 GLOSSARY OF TERMS 8.01 Care Inspectorate Wales (CIW): is a public body that inspects, regulates and improves the quality and safety of services in Wales.
 Performance Evaluation Inspection (PEI): is a routine inspection to review the local authority's performance in exercising its social services duties and functions in line with legislation, on behalf of Welsh Ministers.

-Social Service (Wales) Well-being 2014 Act: This Act sets out the legal duties and powers of local authorities in Wales to provide care and support for adults, children and carers.
+Social Services (Wales) Well-being 2014 Act: This Act sets out the legal duties and powers of local authorities in Wales to provide care and support for adults, children and carers.
 It also covers the assessment, charging, financial assessment, looked after children and looked after children's accommodation.